notnotpsych0/notnotpsych0.github.io/README.md

 *******

 ## About
 Hi!
-I'm Daniel, an undergraduate Computer Science student that loves Software Engineering and Infrastructure/Operations.
+I'm Daniel, an undergraduate Computer Science student and Software Engineering Intern at k6.io

+I'm also an open source contributor, amateur CTF [player](https://ctftime.org/user/9132), and avid tea drinker.

+### Professional Interests

+I'm passionate about Software Engineering and Infrastructure/Operations.
 Some of my professional interests are:

-- Designing, building and operating large-scale systems
+- Designing, building, and operating large-scale systems.
-- Observability
+- Observability.
-- Analyzing and troubleshooting systems
+- Analyzing and troubleshooting systems.
-- Linux/Unix/BSD internals
+- Linux/Unix/BSD internals.

-I'm also an open source contributor, amateur CTF [player](https://ctftime.org/user/9132) and avid tea drinker.
+Also, I'm especially interested in Site Reliability Engineering (a specific implementation of DevOps) and it's principles.

 ### Open source contributions